RTX Red Rock

-RTX Red Rock is an action-adventure game developed and published by LucasArts for the PlayStation 2.
+RTX Red Rock is a 2003 action-adventure game developed and published by LucasArts for the PlayStation 2.
 It was announced and later canceled for the GameCube.

 Plot

 In the year 2113 aliens of unknown origin, known simply as LEDs (Light-Emitting Demons) launch an attack on Earth, resulting in heavy casualties on both sides.
 Earth comes out of the fighting victorious, but advanced US intelligence discovers that the LEDs have invaded Earth's colony on Mars.
 Believing that the LEDs intend to launch another attack on Earth, but unsure how to deal with the problem, the US army chief decides to send in an RTX (Radical Tactics Expert) to properly evaluate the situation.

 This brings him to Major Wheeler.
 Wheeler undertakes the mission, despite his fear of Mars and goes off along with his robotic sidekick IRIS.

 Reception

 The game received "generally unfavorable reviews" according to the review aggregation website Metacritic.